Cygnus olor (Gmelin 1789)

 Despite their name, Mute Swans are not silent.
 The adults use a variety of grunts and snorts during courtship and use hisses for aggressive encounters and threat displays.
 Cygnets have fairly high-pitched peeping noises until they are fully fledged, when their deeper voice emerges.
 Mutes are very distinguishable due to their unique singing noise produced by their wings in flight.
-These powerful downbeat sounds occur at a rate of 4 beats per second and is very far-carrying (Kear, 1968).
+These powerful downbeat sounds occur at a rate of 4 beats per second and are very far-carrying (Kear 1968).

-Mutes moult their body feathers annually, moulting the wing feathers during 6-8 weeks after breeding season.
+Mutes moult their body feathers annually, moulting the wing feathers during 6-8 weeks after the breeding season.
 This results in flightlessness during summer months.
 Females tend to moult first and once her flight feathers are fully grown, the male will then moult.

 Mutes are found from Western Europe to central Asia.
 European populations tend to be non-migratory but can be locally displaced by cold weather and congregate in large groups after breeding.
-Introduced populations occur on the east coast of the United States and around the Great Lakes area, extending into Canada (Petrie and Francis 2003).
+Introduced populations occur on the east coast of the United States and around the Great Lakes area, extending into Canada (Petrie & Francis 2003).
 Small populations also occur in South Western Australia and across New Zealand.

 |Population||Year of latest pop. estimate||Population size||Data types||Trend years||Trend||Trend quality||1% threshold||Source|